 To take that modernization a step further, development teams can focus on replacing RPA bots one by one with applications built on a microservices architecture.
 The idea of ripping and replacing legacy systems is expensive and daunting for most organizations.
 In reality, gradual digital transformation makes more sense.
 RPA bots can help enable this transformation by keeping legacy systems functional while developers re-architect and modernize business applications in order of priority.
 Think of it as switching a house over to LED bulbs one by one — you can still keep the lights on in the rest of the house as each bulb gets updated.

 The deep-down reason to invest in a microservices-based architecture is that newer software is built upon APIs for connectivity, data transfer, and more.
 Microservices-based applications can accept API calls that orchestrate end-to-end processes, not just create stopgap measures for automating simple tasks.
 By centrally monitoring their bots, IT teams can gain the visibility needed to detect breaks and analyze the effectiveness of their processes.

 Behind the RPA hype is an oversimplified solution to a complicated problem.
 By following the recommendations above, organizations can achieve ambitious modernization and automation goals gradually, without having to rip and replace their IT infrastructure investments all at once.
 Development teams and business process owners can collaborate to identify the areas of greatest urgency and customer impact, bringing systems into the 21st century, microservices-based world.

-The New Stack is a wholly owned subsidiary of Insight Partners.
-TNS owner Insight Partners is an investor in the following companies: Camunda, Real.
+The New Stack is a wholly owned subsidiary of Insight Partners, an investor in the following companies mentioned in this article: Camunda, Real.

 Feature image via Pixabay.